mihirdilip/restapi-client/README.md

 # where: <AuthenticationType> is any of the above listed type.
 ```

-You can also add your own custom authentication to the pipeline.
-To add your custom authentication handler all .
+You can also add your own authentication handler to the pipeline.
+Please refer [Extending](#extending) section.

 Note: Only downloading Authentication package without *RestApi.Client* will be of no use so make sure you have downloaded *RestApi.Client* package as well.